This Might Be the Best Travel Rewards Program (No Matter What Airline You Fly)

 What Is a Chase Ultimate Rewards Point?

 A Chase Ultimate Rewards point is a credit card rewards point earned via a Chase credit card that falls under the Ultimate Rewards umbrella.
 Right now that includes cards such as the Chase Freedom, the Chase Sapphire Preferred Card, Ink Cash, and Ink Plus.

 How Do You Earn Chase Ultimate Rewards Points?

 You earn at least one point per dollar charged on a card that earns Ultimate Rewards.
 But the real trick is to take advantage of the bonus categories of these various cards in order to rack up the points much faster.

 Earn 5x up to $1,500 quarterly max at rotating categories that have historically included places like restaurants, gas stations, department stores, and more.
 There is no annual fee.

 Chase Sapphire Preferred

-Earn 2x on travel and dining.
+Earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
 Also, get 20% off travel redeemed via Ultimate Rewards. ($95 annual fee, waived the first year.)

 Chase Ink Cash